CodeIsaMystic/dbsh-template/README.md

+  2. A simple and Efficient Files Architecture

-  2. Babel, "The Javascript Compiler":
+  ### Babel, "The Javascript Compiler":

   Babel is a toolchain that is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments.